 In Texas, a living trust can benefit individuals who want to protect their assets, avoid probate, and maintain privacy.
 However, working with an experienced estate planning attorney to determine whether a living trust is the right choice for your particular circumstances is essential.
-Here at the Law Office of Bryan Fagan, our attorneys are more than qualified in this area and are ever ready to offer to handle related cases to ensure a smoother process.
+Here at the Law Office of Bryan Fagan, our attorneys are more than qualified in this area.
+We are ever ready to offer to handle related cases to ensure a smoother process.

 A living trust in Texas works similarly to a living trust in any other state.
 You create a trust document, which outlines the terms of the trust, including who the trustee will be, who the beneficiaries are, and how the assets held in the trust will be distributed.
 You then transfer your assets into the trust, which becomes the legal owner of those assets.